Dresovense/orange3-textable/docs/doc/partitioning_segmentations.rst

     Figure 2: Right-clicking on a connection and requesting to **Reset Signals**.

-This opens the dialog shown on
-:ref:`figure 3 <partitioning_segmentations_fig3>` below, where the user can
+This opens the dialog shown on :ref:`figure 3 <partitioning_segmentations_fig3>`
-"drag-and-drop" from the gray box next to **Discarded data** up to the box next to **Segmentation**, thus replacing the existing green connection.
-Clicking **OK** validates the modification and sends the discarded data through the connection.
+below, where the user can “drag-and-drop” from the gray box next to **Discarded data** up to the box next to **Segmentation**, thus replacing the existing connection.
+Clicking **OK** validates the modification and enables the discarded data to flow through the connection.

 .. _partitioning_segmentations_fig3: